Skip to content

 Who does the work?

-An independent local metal roofing professional who covers the Monadnock towns.
-Granite State Metal Roofing is a free matching service; the estimate, contract, and installation are between you and the professional.
+An independent local metal roofing professional who covers Keene and the Monadnock towns.
+Granite State Metal Roofing is a free referral service; the estimate, contract, and installation are between you and the professional.

 Tell us your town and your elevation if you know it.
 We connect you with an independent local professional, free.